 Ashamane's Guidance

-These add some much needed flexibility to Feral's arsenal, allowing it to still key into specific encounter types if needed while having the option to hybridize when required.
+These add some much needed flexibility to Feral's arsenal, allowing it to shift power around for specific encounter types if needed, but still having the option to hybridize when required.
 The tree's structure has also been updated to accommodate this better, with less locked off branches and enforced pathing.

 Removed Active Abilities and New Additions